weizhixiang-workspace/cullengao.github.io/_pages/about.md

 <center><img src="../images/nepalkids.jpg" width="520"></center><br>

 In 2013, I spent two months as a volunteer in Nepal, teaching local kids about Chinese and English.
-It was actually a life-time experience escaping from the metropolis and blend in with a culture way different from yours.
+It was actually a life-time experience escaping from the metropolis and blend in with a culture way different from mine.

 More pieces of my photography (if it counts) could be found in [Gallery]({{ site.url }}/gallery). :yum: